thanhgialai3/lol-script/README.md

 It's using mouse_event and keybd_event to interact with game and using ReadProcessMemory (WINAPI) to read information from game.

-Also using lua scripting code to allow scripting own toys.
+Also using lua scripting to allow scripting own toys.

 [Example Lua Script](https://github.com/frekons/lol-script/blob/master/Example.lua)